-- The Investment Manager's quality-growth investment criteria, including its responsible investing policies, are overseen by the Chief Investment Officer, as further described in the Investment Manager's entity-level SFDR website disclosure.
+• The Investment Manager's quality-growth investment criteria, including its responsible investing policies, are overseen by the Chief Investment Officer, as further described in the Investment Manager's entity-level SFDR website disclosure.
 Analysts are accountable for the quality and completeness of their company and industry research, which incorporates their assessments of ESG risks to the sustainability of companies' cash flows.
-The firm's ESG Analyst supports analysts in their ESG integration work and reports to the abovenamed senior managers on its effectiveness. - Exclusionary screens are coded into the Investment Manager's automated investment compliance monitoring system, within its trade order management system, to prevent inadvertent purchases of securities prohibited by the GPA Fund's exclusionary list.
+The firm's ESG Analyst supports analysts in their ESG integration work and reports to the abovenamed senior managers on its effectiveness.

+- Exclusionary screens are coded into the Investment Manager's automated investment compliance monitoring system, within its trade order management system, to prevent inadvertent purchases of securities prohibited by the GPA Fund's exclusionary list.
 The Investment Manager's Portfolio Review Committee is responsible for monitoring, on a post trade basis, investment guidelines and restrictions, including exclusionary screens.
 The Committee meets quarterly. - Research analysts conduct Paris Alignment assessments of each of the GPA Fund's investee companies prior to investment, and at least annually, to monitor the promoted Sustainability Characteristics and the sustainability indicators used to measure their attainment.
-The research analysts consult with the Investment Manager's ESG Analyst and ESG Associate throughout the assessment process, for clarity and consistency, and the Compliance department periodically confirms the existence of completed assessments for each company.
+The research analysts consult with the Investment Manager's ESG Analyst and ESG Associate throughout the assessment process, for clarity and consistency.
 Any discussion or debate regarding the companies is recorded in the Investment Manager's research database.
-These Excel-based Paris Alignment assessments serve as a complement to the analysts' broader, in-depth company research and ESG integration tools, and incorporate a variety of source data, including data feeds from MSCI ESG.
+The Paris Alignment assessments serve as a complement to the analysts' broader, in-depth company research and ESG integration tools, and incorporate a variety of source data, including data feeds from MSCI ESG.
 Further detail on the factors considered in respect of each investee company is described below.